gauravchl/halo/gethalo/README.md

 A little bot that looks our for you with kind reminders when you need them.

-Currently only availble for Mac desktops.
+Currently only available for Mac desktops.

 HALO was created by [Gaurav Chikhale ](https://gauravchl.com/)and was inspired by 💖 [tinyCareTerminal](https://github.com/notwaldorf/tiny-care-terminal),